Lvovich/MakeAjaxForm/README.md

 MakeAjaxForm
 ============
-Here is js-plugin to ajax exchange.
+JS-plugin to ajax exchange.

-You must create any html block (conteiner) instead of 'form', create any usual input elements and submit element (sender) inside it, specify these conteiner & sender to plugin, and it can exchange data with server, by ajax (without page reload).
+Need create any html block (conteiner) instead of 'form', create any usual input elements and submit element (sender) inside it, specify these conteiner & sender to plugin, and it can exchange data with server, by ajax.

-Use clear Javascript, unrequire JQuery or another plugins.
+Used clear Javascript, unrequire JQuery or another plugins.

-Due to the absence of the tag 'form' on page, MakeAjaxForm allows you to exclude spam-attack, because spam-bots can't find form target and data structure.
+Due to the absence of the tag 'form' on page, MakeAjaxForm excludes spam-attack, because spam-bots can't find form target and data structure.

 Supports next input types: